 Cheesecake Peanut Butter Bars are outrageously delicious with a dreamy cheesecake filling and luscious ganache topping.
-An easy way to get your chocolate peanut butter fix.
+It’s an easy way to get your chocolate peanut butter fix.
 But be prepared to swoon!!

 This Peanut Butter Bars Recipe has the perfect proportion of cheesecake to chocolate and much easier to make than an ordinary cheesecake!
 If you love peanut butter cups, you’ll be an instant fan of these cheesecake bars.